 How to Write a Professional Summary That Will Get You Noticed And Land The Job!

-A professional summary is your first opportunity to make a good first impression with employers.
-Get it right and you can set yourself out as the most qualified candidate for the job.
+A professional summary is your first opportunity to make an excellent first impression on employers.
+Get it right, and you can set yourself out as the most qualified candidate for the job.

 A summary needs to be clear, concise, and memorable.
 It should be easy to read and follow.
 A hiring manager is busy and doesn’t want to spend time reading paragraphs of text since they are too busy looking for the perfect candidate to hire!

-Summaries should tell employers what you will bring to their company with 2–3 sentences or under 150 words.
-This includes your skills, past experience, achievements, education if relevant, and your desire for the position.
+Summaries should tell employers what you will bring to their company with 2–3 sentences or 150 words.
+This includes your skills, past experience, achievements, education, and desire for the position.

 What Recruiters Really Want From Your Resume